Nicene Creed

 How do you know that you are right?

 I have a good friend and over the years we had many discussions on Catholic teachings.
-He believes the Catholic Church to be in error on many issues such as; baptism, the Eucharist, confession, praying to saints, purgatory, etc..
+He believes the Catholic Church to be in error on many issues such as: baptism, the Eucharist, confession, praying to saints, purgatory, etc..
 We have both learned much from these discussions.
 Sometimes the debate got a little heated, a danger when discussing religion.
-After awhile I grew weary of the circular nature of our conversations.
+After a while I grew weary of the circular nature of our conversations.
 So I decided to ask him a simple question.
 How do you know that you are right?

 “How do you know that you are right?”
 I asked a protestant coworker.
 He thought about it for a minute and then directed the question back at me.
 “How do you know that you are right?”
 This is a good question for all Catholics.
 How do we know that the Church is right?
 It is the same question that Pilate asked Jesus; “What is truth?”
-And truth was standing there right in front of him when he asked it.
+And the truth was standing there right in front of him when he asked it.
 We know the truth is available.
 Jesus promised to send the Holy Spirit so that we will know all truth into perpetuity.
 "I will ask the Father and He shall give you another Paraclete that He may abide with you forever, the spirit of truth . . the Paraclete, the Holy Spirit, will teach you all things, and will bring all things to your mind whatsoever I shall have said to you."
 (John 14 :16)

 I like to read about Catholic conversion stories and there are many to be found on the Internet.
 I've read testimonies from staunch Protestants that have found their way into the Catholic Church in spite of their initial extreme prejudice.
 Invariably they overcame their bias when their quest for truth pointed toward the Catholic Church.
 Also they never look back with disdain on they church they left.
-In contrast I have also searched the Internet looking for the opposite scenario - conversion stories of “strong” Catholics that left the Church for Protestantism in their search for truth.
-Inevitably they would cite a long list of reasons for their disdain of Catholicism but cite precious few reasons for their selection of which Protestant Church they feel is teaching the truth in its fullness.
+In contrast I have also searched the Internet looking for the opposite scenario - conversion stories of “strong” Catholics that left the Church and became Protestant in their search for truth.
+Inevitably, they would cite a long list of reasons for their disdain of Catholicism but cite precious few reasons for their selection of which Protestant Church they feel is teaching the truth in its fullness.
 Sometimes their answer is simply any church—as long as it’s not Catholic.

 My rhetorical question; “How do you know you're right?” is not about winning a religious debate.
 Rather, it is about finding truth because finding truth is finding God.